biosustain/pseudobatch/article/README.md

 ## How to reproduce results
+### 0. Install docker on your local machine
+See how to install Docker on your machine at the [Docker website](https://docs.docker.com/get-docker/).

 ### 1. Download the docker image
 - The docker image can be found here: XXX
 - load the image to your local docker by running `docker load --input PATH-TO-IMAGE-TAR-FILE`